 Response from Applicant: Specify the customer radiation protection services involving licensed material that will be provided.
 The applicant should submit specific procedures for all service activities that it intends to provide.

-8.7 ITEM 7: INDIVIDUAL(S) RESPONSIBLE FOR RADIATION SAFETY PROGRAM AND THEIR TRAINING EXPERIENCE must have adequate training and experience.
+8.7 ITEM 7: INDIVIDUAL(S) RESPONSIBLE FOR RADIATION SAFETY PROGRAM AND THEIR TRAINING EXPERIENCE

 Regulations: 10 CFR 30.33(a)(3).